esitarski/CrossMgr/helptxt/Record.md

 This is the section of the screen where data is entered manually.
 Data from chip timing flows into CrossMgr directly.

-CrossMgr offers two "modes" to manually enter data: __Keypad__ and __Time Trial__.
+CrossMgr offers three methods to manually enter data: __Bib__, __Time Trial__ and __BibTime__.
-The different modes are switched by a pressing button at the top left of the screen which either shows a Keypad or a Stopwatch, depending on the mode you will switch to.
+Select the mode by changing the entry pane at the bottom on the first window on the screen.

-In Keypad mode, the number is timestamped when you press Enter.
+In __Bib__ mode, the bib number is timestamped as soon as you press Enter.

-In Time Trial mode, you can get accurate times first, then add the bib numbers afterwards.
+In __TimeTrial__ mode, you "Tap for time" to get the time(s) first, then you add the bib number(s) to each time.
+Think pressing to get times on a printing stopwatch, then writing the bib numbers next to the time.

+In __Bib Time__ mode, you enter the bib number(s) first, then tap them to add the time.
+As soon as you tap them, the bib numbers are timestamped and entered into the system.

 Each approach has pros and cons, and you can switch modes at any time.
 Generally speaking you will use the modes for: